 If you are planning a trip to Indonesia and you’re looking for a unique and epic adventure, don’t look any further… Hike Mount Rinjani in Lombok!
 Mount Rinjani is the world’s second-highest and still active volcano located in Lombok, a beautiful (and not yet overcrowded) island next to Bali.
 Hiking Mount Rinjani in Lombok is an experience that should be on everyone’s bucket list!
 Read here everything you need to know, what to pack and other useful tips for hiking Mount Rinjani yourself.

 Update: After the earthquakes in Lombok August 2018, where most of the hiking trails of Mount Rinjani suffered damage.
-Since June this year, they have officially reopened the Senaru Rim trail again, which we did last month and describe in this article.
+Since June this year, they have officially reopened the Senaru Rim trail again, which we did last month and described in this article.
 The path to the summit will remain closed until further notice.

 Getting to Mount Rinjani